idimitriadis0/TranslateOnLinux/docs/index.md

 ## Other

 [Virtaal](https://virtaal.readthedocs.io/en/latest/): Virtaal is an easy and lightweight tool that opens Gettext (.po, .mo), XLIFF, TMX and TBX files, among other formats.
 Even if its nice feature set may not fully appeal to professional translators, it represents a very good utility to use as a quick viewer for the above-mentioned bilingual file types.
+It should be noted that it hasn't seen active development since 2017 and is in maintenance mode; some distros (like Fedora) do not ship it.

-[Lokalize](https://userbase.kde.org/Lokalize): Lokalize is a computer-aided translation (CAT) tool, a full-featured GUI application for translators, written from scratch using the KDE4 framework in 1999 and ported to the KDE5 framework in 2007.
-Aside from basic editing of PO files with nifty auxiliary details, it integrates support for glossary, translation memory, diff-modes for QA, project managing, etc. Mostly interesting for free software localization.
+[Lokalize](https://userbase.kde.org/Lokalize): Lokalize is a computer-aided translation (CAT) tool, a full-featured GUI application for translators written from scratch using the KDE4 framework in 1999 and ported to the KDE5 framework in 2007.
+Aside from basic editing of PO files with nifty auxiliary details, it integrates support for glossary, translation memory, diff-modes for QA, project management, pology/posieve verification, etc. Mostly interesting for free software localization.
 It is tightly integrated with KDE localization together with kdesvn, which makes it ideal for localization of KDE software, while also serving as a full-blown localization tool.

+[QtLinguist](https://doc.qt.io/qt-5/linguist-translators.html): Developed by The Qt Company to localize primarily Qt applications, this tool is able to translate TS, PO and XLIFF files.
+Despite being proprietary, it is open source and generally available on Linux via the package qttools5/qt5-qttools/qt5tools (name depends on the distribution) and via website download.
+Downloading from your distribution is recommended.

 [DGT-OmegaT](http://185.13.37.79/) is an active fork of OmegaT (currently, the 3.3. branch), developed by the Directorate-General for Translation of the European Commission, adding some [specific features](http://185.13.37.79/?q=node/2) built for their own needs.
 Some features, like Tagwipe, have been integrated into the original OmegaT software.
 [Documentation](http://185.13.37.79/?q=node/36).
 [Download](http://185.13.37.79/?q=node/31).